Everyone has heard of Mardi Gras- the exciting street festival with iconic purple, green and gold colours, feathers, beads and parades.

 A brief history of Mardi Gras shows that it has been celebrated in the state of Louisiana since 1703, starting in a tiny settlement called Fort Louis de la mobile.

 Mardi Gras originated in medieval Europe and travelled to America when French-Canadian explorer Jean Baptiste Le Moyne Sieur de Bienville arrived south of New Orleans in 1699.
-Although Mardi Gras is most famously associated with New Orleans it wasn’t celebrated there openly until the 1730’s and the Mardi Gras Carnival we know today’s earliest reference is 1781.
+Although Mardi Gras is most famously associated with New Orleans it wasn’t celebrated there openly until the 1730’s.
+The Mardi Gras Carnival we know today’s earliest reference is 1781.

-Mardi Gras translates from French to “Fat Tuesday” and the holiday signifies the last day in which the people of the western Christianity religion can eat rich food before the fasting of lent begins.
-Mardi gras falls officially on Shrove Tuesday prior to lent beginning on Ash Wednesday but its religious beginnings seem almost forgotten in its jubilant and ever growing festival style celebration.
+Mardi Gras translates from French to “Fat Tuesday”. the holiday signifies the last day in which the people of the western Christianity religion can eat rich food before the fasting of lent begins.
+Mardi Gras falls officially on Shrove Tuesday prior to lent beginning on Ash Wednesday.
+Its religious beginnings seem almost forgotten in its jubilant and ever growing festival style celebration though.

 Nowadays Mardi Gras is such a huge event that it is celebrated from 6th January all the way through to shrove Tuesday (which can fall as late as 9th march depending upon the year).
 The official Mardi Gras website gives all the parade dates for each upcoming year.